-GEOGRAPHY
+OPTIONAL COURSE GEOGRAPHY

 The GCSE Geography programme of study at Aston is designed to excite our students' minds, challenge perception and stimulate their investigative and analytical skills.
+It aims to produce global citizens ready for the challenges of work in the 21st century.